datadrivenenvirolab/cop27_datathon/README.md

 All submissions should be made via the GitHub repository.
 To submit your project, please
 1. Fork a copy of the datathon repository
-2. Create a subfolder under the Submissions/<Relevant Prompt Category> folder with the format “TeamName_PromptBucket”
+2. Create a subfolder under the Submissions/<Relevant Prompt Category> folder with the format “TeamName_PromptTitle”
 3. Include/Embed any documentation and/or presentations in the README file 4.Include any relevant code snippets and/or datasets
 5. Submit a pull request to the repository